naoshibaikyu/cyborgresistance/halloween.md

 %Molly takes a deep breath and tries to focus on the situation at hand.

-UlalaMolly Annoyed: T-that,s right, I-I can't lose my mind here.
+UlalaMolly Sad: T-that,s right, I-I can't lose my mind here.
 My friends need me.
 I-I must find out where Dimey could have possible gone.
 This room isn't too big, so there should be a clue...

 %She examines around the place until she comes across a wall that looks a tad out of place.